 - the balance of the price for the products which shall be due and payable and received in cleared funds no later than 7 days prior to delivery (“Pre-Installation Payment”); and

-- the Final Payment for the products which shall be due and payable by you to us on completion of installation of the
+- the Final Payment for the products which shall be due and payable by you to us on completion of installation of the products.

 - Please note that any minor remedial work as set out in one definitive list of snags and defects will be carried out as soon as possible after we have delivered the products and they have been installed (“Practical Completion”) and should not defer payment of the final balance.
-[The KBSA recommends that no more than 5% of the total contract price is held back and that it is paid as soon as remedial works are complete and a certificate of completion is signed where ]

 - When payment is due if you delay delivery.
 It is your responsibility to make sure payment of the Pre-Delivery Balance is made on or before its due date.
-If you delay the delivery date or do not accept the products for any reason on or before the delivery date, then the due date for payment of the Pre-Delivery Payment will remain no later than 7 days prior to the original delivery
+If you delay the delivery date or do not accept the products for any reason on or before the delivery date, then the due date for payment of the Pre-Delivery Payment will remain no later than 7 days prior to the original delivery date.

 - Warehouse charges.
 We do not charge for the first two weeks of storage costs.
 Where there is a delay on the part of the customer from the provisional installation date agreed following the pre-order survey, then a charge of £20 + VAT per week will be charged.

 - VAT.
 VAT is chargeable at the prevailing rate applicable at the time of the supply of the products and invoice.
-Should the law at any time change in relation to VAT or in the event of HM Customs and Excise ruling that VAT is chargeable on items we zero rated on your order, we reserve the right to collect the VAT due from you at any subsequent
+Should the law at any time change in relation to VAT or in the event of HM Customs and Excise ruling that VAT is chargeable on items we zero rated on your order, we reserve the right to collect the VAT due from you at any subsequent date.

 - We can charge interest if you pay late.
 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 8% a year above the base lending rate of HSBC Bank from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after You must pay us interest together with any overdue amount.